About Parthenon Marbles

 Lord ELGIN (Letter to Lusieri, 1802)

-By 1803 hundreds of pieces of sculptured marble, including a column from the Erechtheion, seventeen figures from the Parthenon pediments and fifteen metopes, were boxed for shipping to Scotland.
-It was not until 1812 that all the marbles were consigned in about eighty cases of sculptures, vases and medals to England.
-On the whole, Elgin took almost all the substantial pedimental figures that survived, most of the remaining north, south and east frieze and the best metopes from the south side of the Parthenon temple.
+By 1803, numerous pieces of sculpted marble, including a column from the Erechtheion, seventeen figures from the Parthenon pediments, and fifteen metopes, were carefully packed for transportation to Scotland.
+It wasn’t until 1812 that all the marbles were finally sent to England, enclosed in approximately eighty cases containing sculptures, vases, and medals.
+Overall, Elgin took possession of nearly all the significant pedimental figures that remained, a significant portion of the remaining friezes on the north, south, and east sides, and the finest metopes from the southern side of the Parthenon temple.

-In 1816, Lord Elgin was in need of money.
-He offered the marbles to the British Government for the sum of £74,240.
-That was the total cost of dismantling, packaging, salvaging at sea, artists’ salaries, the expense of building the gallery in Park Lane, the incidentals of transporting the marbles… Elgin claimed that if he had invested the whole sum it would have earned him £23,240!
-The British Government offered him £35,000!
+In 1816, faced with financial difficulties, Lord Elgin proposed selling the marbles to the British Government for the sum of £74,240.
+This amount covered the expenses incurred in dismantling, packaging, salvaging at sea, artists’ salaries, the construction of the gallery in Park Lane, and other costs associated with transporting the marbles.
+Interestingly, Elgin claimed that had he invested the entire sum, he would have earned £23,240!
+However, the British Government made an offer of £35,000.